-A perspective Master of Education candidate will follow guidelines for the original requirements specified in the graduate catalog along with the following:
+A perspective Master of Education candidate will follow guidelines for the original requirements specified in the graduate catalog along with following:

-- Evaluation for the previous year (evaluation should include formal and informal observations). - A two page essay on the personal commitment to the education profession to include but not limited to personal testimony for being called to the profession, reasons for obtaining a Master's Degree and future professional goals.
+- A current Georgia degree in Early Childhood Education (This Masters Degree is not for gaining certification.) - Evaluation for the previous year (evaluation should include formal and informal observations) - A two page essay on the personal commitment to the education profession to include but not limited to personal testimony for being called to the profession, reasons for obtaining a Masters Degree, and future professional goals. - Attach a current resume.